Editor’s Note: This post was originally published in August 2019 and has been updated with additional content in August 2021.

 Documenting Your Content Strategy

-If you’re feeling stuck, here are 4 tips for choosing the right topics for your Content Marketing Strategy:
+Which strategy will help you choose a topic?
+If you’re feeling stuck, here are five content marketing tips for choosing the right topics for your Content Marketing Strategy:

-Choosing the right topics and setting the right goals for your content starts with setting a strong foundation and gaining a solid understanding of your organizational goals.
+Choosing the suitable content marketing topics and setting the right goals for your content starts with establishing a strong foundation and gaining a solid understanding of your organizational goals.
 Why do you have a content marketing strategy in the first place?
-For many B2B and B2C companies and brands, the leading organizational goals could be lead generation, increasing brand awareness, driving engagement, you name it.
+For many B2B and B2C companies and brands, the leading organizational goals could be lead generation, increasing brand awareness, and driving engagement, you name it.
 This is a good starting point, and depending on the goals and needs of your particular organization, various types of content marketing are available to choose from.

-Asking your audience is another tip to help you choose the right topics for your content.
-At the end of the day, your audience are the people engaging with your content, so it’s important to know what type of content they are craving want to see.
+Asking your audience is another tip to help you choose the right content marketing topics.
+At the end of the day, your audience is the people engaging with your content, so it’s important to know what type of content they are craving and want to see.

 There are multiple ways you can go about this.
 It can be as simple as setting up a poll or posting a question on one of your social media channels.
 Ask your followers what type of content they want to see and leave room for open-ended replies.